LowriWilliams/LowriWilliams.github.io/content/_index.md

           organization: Autonomy Mobility World Expo
           title: Autonomy Mobility World Expo 2024
           description: Attended the Autonomy Mobility World Expo in Paris, France as part of a National Highways funded project.

-        - date_end: ''
-          date_start: '2024-02-28'
-          icon: cisse
-          organization: The Colloquium on Information Systems Security Education
-          title: New Publication
-          description: Main author of our paper [Leveraging Gamification and Game-based Learning in Cybersecurity Education - Engaging and Inspiring Non-Cyber Students](https://cisse.info/journal/index.php/cisse/article/view/186/186) published in the Journal of The Colloquium for Information Systems Security Education.

       text: "[See all](/awards/)"
     design: